-With the country currently basking in a record-breaking week of summer sunshine, Brits have been making the most of the scorching temperatures and getting into barbecue season a little earlier this year.
+With the country currently experiencing good weather, Brits have been making the most of the scorching temperatures and getting into barbecue season a little earlier this year.

 But while the hot weather is great for spending time outdoors, it can make working conditions slightly unbearable.

 When warm weather strikes, there are a few things employers need to be aware of to ensure their staff can continue to work efficiently, as Alan Price, Peninsula Employment Law Director, explains.